Frank W. Ikle

-Frank William Ikle (1921-2015) was a Swiss-American historian and history educator.
+Frank William Ikle (1921–2015) was a Swiss-American historian and history educator.
 He was professor of history at the University of New Mexico.

 About

-Born in Zurich, Switzerland, to Martin W. Ikle and Helen Prichystal, Ikle studied Asian Studies and History at the University of California at Berkeley, earning his BA in 1941 and PhD in 1953.
+Born in Zürich, Switzerland, to Martin W. Ikle and Helen Prichystal, Ikle studied Asian Studies and History at the University of California at Berkeley, earning his BA in 1941 and PhD in 1953.
 In 1944 he married Maurine Barnes, with whom he had three children.